-In these facilities, religious beliefs prohibit conventional and unconventional medical care.
+In these facilities, religious beliefs don't allow for medical care.
 If you qualify for hospital or skilled nursing facility care, Medicare will only cover the inpatient, non-religious, non-medical items and services.
 Examples are room and board, or any items and services that don't require a doctor's order or prescription, like unmedicated wound dressings or use of a simple walker.